Full Simple Guide For Parking Lot Line Painting

 Easy to operate the business

-Does not need you to hire or take up specific space.
-You can work from your garage.
+It does not need you to hire or take up a specific space.
+You can work in your garage.

 Low likelihood of stalemate: